BHX: Hello China!

 I shared a connection with the day for I hope to teach English in China within the next few months.
 It's now hopeful that if the six flights between Beijing and Birmingham go down as a success we could see a full service being announced in the near future?
 London doesn't have to be the answer to everything, I believe the catalyst for change for the West Midlands region was when Emirates announced their presence at Birmingham Airport, also the International Pier has opened the opportunity to accommodate the Airbus A380-800 so the beginning of the China Southern charter from Beijing only stands as a sign of progression for the airport and the West Midlands region.
 Birmingham has been branded the second city but it doesn't mean it should stand in London's shadow!
 China is a growing market to bring to Birmingham for this West Midland city offers something special.
-For a graduate like myself its imperative to travel from a local airport.
-CZ to return to BHX?!
-Oh my Brum!
+For a graduate like myself it's imperative to travel from a local airport.
+To return to BHX?
+Birmingham, get it sorted!